 What to Expect at a Hearing Test

 If you have noticed changes to your hearing, it is advised to get a hearing test as soon as possible.
 Aspire Audiology and Hearing offers a comprehensive hearing test that evaluates how well you hear and whether you have significant hearing loss.
-Hearing testing is non-invasive and painless and can help isolate the cause behind your hearing issue.
+Hearing tests are non-invasive and painless and can help isolate the cause behind your hearing issue.

 Wondering what to expect in a hearing test?
 Here’s an outline of what we do during a hearing evaluation.